remance/Masendor/data/troop/readme.md

 - Stat Effect and bonus modifier as mentioned above

-- Properties list that will be applied to the sub-unit with this grade
+- Trait list that will be applied to the sub-unit with this grade

 troop_item: Not yet implemented